Kurt-Chan/obs-auto-config-camera/README.md

 # 📄 OBS Auto Configuration Tool

 This tool helps automatically apply the correct camera settings when you launch OBS.
 It’s useful if your webcam settings reset after a restart or when OBS crashes.

+This utilizes the WebCameraConfig.exe from [SuslikV](https://github.com/SuslikV).
+Download the WebCameraConfig on the [release page](https://github.com/SuslikV/cfg-cam/releases)

 ---